 1. You got together in the winter

 This doesn’t necessarily mean anything, but remember- when does cuffing season start?
-It begins around October, or when the weather first starts to cool off.
+It begins around October when the weather starts to cool off.

-If you and your partner started hooking up around this time, it may be a sign that your relationship isn’t going to last long-term.
+If you and your partner start hooking up around this time, it may be a sign that your relationship isn’t going to last long-term.

 2. Your relationship is based on shallow attraction